sct/overseerr/docs/getting-started/installation.md

 cd /opt
 git clone https://github.com/sct/overseerr.git
 cd overseerr
-nano next.config.js                       # Only if you need to change some pre-build values npm config set python "$(which python3)"  # Only needed if your sqlite build is failing due to bad python declaration npm install yarn yarn build
+npm config set python "$(which python3)"  # Only needed if your sqlite build is failing due to bad python declaration npm install yarn yarn build